Table of Contents

 PASSWORD: The installation's own "Config Server password"

-It is also possible to access the installation remotely using the "Remote config server" link.
+It is also possible to access the installation remotely with the link "Remote config server".

 3. Troubleshooting